fixdot/homebrew-colation/README.md

-# homebrew-colation
+This repository reserves the Homebrew Tap namespace for a future project.
-Homebrew Tap for the :Colation project (namespace reservation)
+Content will be added in a later release.